A Clear Case for Skin Education

 Why national skin education standards matter—and where to begin.

 In the UK, skin is everywhere—but skin education is not.
-Across the personal care and aesthetics sector, there is currently no nationally unified standard for skin knowledge.
+Across the beauty and aesthetics sector, there is no nationally unified standard for skin knowledge.

 Practitioners can enter the industry through a variety of routes, including beauty therapy, nursing, dentistry, and private short courses.
 Some receive in-depth training in skin structure and health; others do not.